petrybr/bulkcall/README.md

 Libraries: requests, xmltodict, getpass, csv, time

-file endpoints.csv with the Endpoint name and ip address to access
+file endpoints.csv with the Endpoint name, ip address to access, and if it is to connect or not endpoints.csv headers: Nome,ip,conectar

 Need to have an user at the endpoints with proper roles